 Personal Kanban is how I manage myself and my projects.
-It allows me to focus on the work — not the organization of the work — making progress and getting results significantly easier.
+It allows me to focus on the work — not the organization of the work — which makes progress and getting results significantly easier.

-If you struggle with getting things done and want to feel more on top of your work, you might like to try it too.
-I’ve written about how Personal Kanban works and my experience with it here.
+If you struggle with getting things done and want to feel more on top of your work, you might like to try Personal Kanban.
+I’ve written more detail about how it works and my experience with it here.

-As a freelancer (or really anyone who has side-projects or a busy schedule), your self-management strategy is at the core of how much (or how little) you can accomplish.
-So invest time into creating a system that works for you.
+As a freelancer (or anyone with side projects or a busy schedule), your self-management strategy is at the core of how much (or how little) you can accomplish.
+So invest the time in creating a system that works for you.

 This is where a fully-rounded support network becomes critical.
 Because stacking your support system is what’s going to get you through the tough times.

-Surround yourself with action-takers.
-The more you see others around you actually doing things, the more you’ll want to do things too.
+Most importantly, surround yourself with action-takers.
+The more you see others around you doing things, the more you’ll want to do things too.

 Bonus: Commit to course correction